shane0/shane0.github.io/docs/emptiness.md

 these approaches I'm explaining are also applied to the concept of [a self](sense.md) in meditation

-if you meditate on emptiness and your car is stolen or breaks, you're less likely to [cling](aggregates.md), [cry](basics.md#the-51-mental-formations) and [suffer](dukka.md)
+if you meditate on EMPTINESS and your car is stolen or breaks, you're less likely to [cling](aggregates.md), [cry](basics.md#the-51-mental-formations) and [suffer](dukka.md)

-you [remind yourself](impermanence.md#benefits) there only appears to be car here and there is a stack of [inter dependant causes](interdependence.md) that we consider to be a car, there are parts that are not a car in theirselves which are combined into an object we at some point satisfy meets a definition of the term car
+you [remind yourself](impermenence.md#benefits) there only appears to be car here and there is a stack of [inter dependant causes](interdependence.md) that we consider to be a car, there are parts that are not a car in theirselves which are combined into an object we at some point satisfy meets a definition of the term car

 if I forget, and leave the doors unlocked with the keys in the ignition for example and park downtown, soon there is no car